mit-orcd/orcd-docs-edit/docs/glossary.md

 **MPI (Message Passing Interface):** A standardized library of functions for parallel computing that enables data communication between processes running across multiple CPU cores or nodes.
 It's primarily used for distributed-memory parallelism, where each process has its own memory.

 **Node:** An individual computing unit within an HPC cluster, which can be a physical or virtual machine.
-Each node typically has its own CPU cores and memory.
+Each node has its own CPU cores and memory.

 **OpenMP:** A shared-memory parallelism technique where different parts of a program run concurrently as "threads" within a single process, sharing the same memory space.
 OpenMP is a common standard for implementing multithreading.